 - 3.1 New equipment should be purchased with safety in mind.
 Items should be approved by BSA, BEAB or other approved bodies. - 3.2 Wherever possible, initial installations should be carried out by an approved installer and any safety aspects should be noted and make known to the user(s). - 3.3 Inspection of equipment with a safety aspect should be carried out regularly by qualified testers and records kept.
-These records will be noted in the Premises Log Book, located in the school secretary's office.
-Any item that is not sound must be removed at once. - 3.4 A list of classes of equipment that ought to be inspected is included in the school inventory. - 3.5 The names and addresses of companies employing recognised qualified maintenance and repair technicians can be provided by the LA. - 3.6 A planned programme of maintenance will be devised in order that costs may be budgeted for. - 3.7 Any item of equipment found to be unsafe must be taken out of service immediately and repaired by an approved person before subsequent usage.
+See Inspection reports and any notes in the Premises Log Book, located in the school secretary's office.
+Any item that is not sound must be removed at once.
+Checks are carried out annually by the LA annual review - 3.4 A list of classes of equipment that ought to be inspected is included in the school inventory. - 3.5 The names and addresses of companies employing recognised qualified maintenance and repair technicians can be provided by the LA. - 3.6 A planned programme of maintenance will be devised in order that costs may be budgeted for. - 3.7 Any item of equipment found to be unsafe must be taken out of service immediately and repaired by an approved person before subsequent usage.
 The item must be identified as unsafe. - 3.8 Pupils should never be able to use prohibited equipment as defined in "The Prescribed Dangerous Machines Order, 1964".
 Staff responsible will be aware of these limitations and copies of the relevant sections will be displayed where appropriate. - 3.9 Additional guidance on safe use of machinery and equipment can be found in separate policy statements.